 FAST-TRACK YOUR WAY TO A MASTER'S DEGREE IN COMMUNICATION

-When admitted to the accelerated program with senior standing, you may take up to 12 credit hours of designated 5000- and 6000-level courses for graduate credit.
-These designated courses may be used in completion of both the bachelor’s degree and the master’s degree.
+- When admitted to the accelerated program with senior standing, you may take up to 12 credit hours of graduate-level courses that count towards both your bachelor’s and master’s degrees.

 This program is open to undergraduate students: